 Source: Circle Harvest

 Established in 2007, Entomologist and Food Scientist, Skye Blackburn, created Australia’s first farmer of edible insects and is a world leader in edible insect farming techniques.
 Circle harvest has been developed for a Western palette, with their products spanning from cricket corn chips to ant seasoning salt to cricket powdered brownie mix (Circle Harvest 2021).
-In 2015, the company has received angel investment of $170k with the same amount being raised to date for product crowdfunding.
-In 2018 – 2019 the company has received accelerator/ incubator funding (Pitchbook 2021).
-Read the CSIRO’s 2021 Roadmap to Edible Insects for more about this sector.
+In 2015, the company received an angel investment of $170k, with the same amount being raised to date for product crowdfunding.
+In 2018 – 2019 the company received accelerator/ incubator funding (Pitchbook 2021).
+Read CSIRO’s 2021 Roadmap to Edible Insects for more about this sector.

 Despite the rise in the availability of plant-based foods products, the industry is still in a relatively early stage of its lifecycle and therefore offers significant room for growth.
 The industry’s global reach is expected to be enhanced by new product development and rising consumer demand.
 As a result, existing food and beverage companies are moving to protect and enhance their positions in the market, both through internally driven product development and innovation and through the acquisition of new brands and products.
 There are many companies that produce meat alternatives that have had a historically damaging relationship with the environment and continue to do so.
-This blog is therefore not an endorsement of each company featured, but a review of what listed companies today exist in the plant-based food space, the opportunities and challenges they present.
+This blog is, therefore, not an endorsement of each company featured but a review of what listed companies today exist in the plant-based food space, the opportunities and challenges they present.

 JBS S.A.
 (B3: JBSS3)